zkemail/zk-email-verify/README.md

 ### What is the licensing on this technology?

 Everything we write is MIT licensed.
 Note that circom and circomlib is GPL.
-Broadly we are pro permissive open source usage with attribution!
-We hope that those who derive profit from this, contribute that money altruistically back to this technology and open source public good.
+Broadly we are pro permissive open source usage, and really appreciate attribution!
+We hope that those who derive profit from this, contribute a significant portion of that money altruistically back to help advance and maintain this technology and open source public good.

 ## To-Do